 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-Xiaojie Guo: This method is more suitable for fields such as strain culture and breeding.
+Xiaojie Guo: It is mainly used in the microbial research fields such as growth curve measurement, adaptive laboratory evolution, and single-factor multi-level analysis.

 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?